-They generally prefer wide open spaces, especially coastline, deserts and plains.
+They generally prefer wide open spaces, especially coastline, deserts, and plains.
 However, they can live in a wide range of habitats, including tropical and temperate forests and grasslands.
-The pacific northwest has a large population of turkey vultures and if you look up on any warm day, you more than likely will see them riding the thermal air currants high in the sky.
+The pacific northwest has a large population of turkey vultures and if you look up, on any warm day, you more than likely will see them riding the thermal air currents high in the sky.

 Vultures are basically scavengers, that feed on dead animals.
 They usually thrust their heads inside the carcass.
 The fact that their head is bald keeps it clean while eating.